Coloryr/ColorMC/docs/README_EN.md

 - Windows
 - macOS

-**Note: Compatibility on ARM64 platforms is not guaranteed.
+**Note: ARM64 platform compatibility is not guaranteed.
-Windows ARM64 runs but has rendering issues.
-Mac ARM64 does not run; x64 version is recommended.
-Linux ARM64 runs on some distributions but is slow.
-(Due to the diversity of Linux distributions, compatibility may vary.
-If it doesn't work, you might need to troubleshoot it yourself.)**
+Due to the complexity of Linux distributions, compatibility varies between devices.
+If it doesn’t work, you may need to troubleshoot it yourself.
+I have only tested the launcher in my own virtual machine.
+Driver compatibility issues are not within my scope of support.**

 ## Installation
-Download pre-built compressed files/installers from [Releases](https://github.com/Coloryr/ColorMC/releases) or [Actions](https://github.com/Coloryr/ColorMC/actions).
+Download the pre-built compressed files/installers from [Releases](https://github.com/Coloryr/ColorMC/releases) or [Actions](https://github.com/Coloryr/ColorMC/actions).
-Extract (zip)/install (msi, deb, pkg)/run directly (appimage).
+Extract (zip)/Install (msi, deb, pkg)/or run directly (appimage).

 On Windows, you can use winget for installation:
 ```